open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ## Global Propagators

-Implementations can optionally provide global `Propagator`s for each supported format.
+Implementations MAY provide global `Propagator`s for each supported format.

 If offered, the global `Propagator`s should default to a composite `Propagator`